 Tickets for adults cost 4 euro, children 2 euro, seniors 3 euro and family tickets 10 euro.
 The tower is open from 9:30 to 17:30.

 Continuing your trip through Irish history, make your way down the Mall to Waterford’s Medieval Museum.
 Informative guided tours are included in the ticket price.
 The medieval wine vaults date back to 1440 and are the oldest on the island.
-Apparently, the wine business in Waterford made a few fortunes back in those days… But this is not all, the religious vestments upstairs are the only full set surviving in northern Europe and the ‘Cap of Maintenance’ is the only item of clothing left from King Henry VIII’s personal wardrobe.
+Apparently, the wine business in Waterford made a few fortunes back in those days… But this is not all, the religious vestments upstairs are the only full set surviving in northern Europe.
+Also, the ‘Cap of Maintenance’ is the only item of clothing left from King Henry VIII’s personal wardrobe.
 Like the city itself, it might be described as discreetly flamboyant.

 Tickets for adults cost 7 euro, students & seniors 6 euro, under 14 free when accompanied by a paying adult and combined tickets with the Bishop’s Palace can be purchased for 10 euro.